classgraph/classgraph/classgraph-classpath/README.md

 since one instance handles every classloader in every scan, and scans can run concurrently; state belonging to a single scan goes in the `ClasspathOrder` that is passed in.
 The same handler can be registered with the scanner via `new ClassGraph().registerClassLoaderHandler(...)`.

+When more than one handler can handle the same classloader, only the handlers that name the most specific classloader class are used, so a handler written for a subclass never has a handler for one of its superclasses running alongside it and placing the same classloaders in a different order.
+A handler you registered is never dropped this way, even when a built-in handler names a more specific class, since you registered it in order to have it run.
+The handlers that are kept run in turn, the ones you registered first, and a classloader or classpath entry that has already been placed keeps the position the first handler to place it gave it.
+Nothing depends on the order the built-in handlers are registered in.

 Two more methods say what to look for *within* each classpath element the handler contributes, and both default to the layouts that any classloader can be handed: `getPackageRootPrefixes()` to